Thinklab-SJTU/Bench2Drive/docs/anno.md

 ```

 ## Anno structure
+**TODO: For all items, tell which sensors/CARLA API it is from and which lines of code in the sensor agent!!!
+Especially for those from sensors to make sure people can make legal agent.**
 ``` shell
     - x # current position in world coordinates.
     - y # current position in world coordinates.